-As noted, diagnosis of PTSD is based primarily on the criteria outlined in the DSM, and there have been significant revisions to the criteria with the most recent revision (Table 3) [1].
+As noted, diagnosis of PTSD is based primarily on the criteria outlined in the DSM, and there have been significant revisions to the criteria with the fifth revision (Table 3) [1].
 The distinction of acute versus chronic PTSD was removed in the DSM-5.
 However, the manual does include the subtype of PTSD with delayed expression [1].

-The ICD-10 is typically used by administrators, information technology specialists, and coding professionals, while clinicians use DSM-5 diagnoses.
-For each diagnostic entity in the DSM-5, the ICD code is found in parentheses within the diagnostic criteria box for the given disorder [207].
+The ICD-11 is typically used by administrators, information technology specialists, and coding professionals, while clinicians use DSM-5-TR diagnoses.
+For each diagnostic entity in the DSM-5-TR, the ICD code is found in parentheses within the diagnostic criteria box for the given disorder [210].

-DSM-5 DIAGNOSTIC CRITERIA FOR PTSD IN ADULTS AND CHILDREN OLDER THAN 6 YEARS OF AGE Criterion Symptom or Description Criterion A: Stressor (both required) Event involving actual or threatened death, serious injury, or sexual violence Exposed to event: Directly; witnessed in person; indirectly by learning close loved one or family member exposed to trauma; repeated or extreme indirect exposure to disturbing details of trauma event, often through work Criterion B: Intrusion symptoms (one required) Recurrent, involuntary, and intrusive memories Traumatic nightmares Dissociative reactions (flashbacks) that may occur on a continuum from brief episodes to complete loss of consciousness Intense or prolonged distress after exposure to traumatic reminders Marked physiologic reactivity after exposure to trauma-related stimuli Criterion C: Avoidance (one required) Trauma-related thoughts or feelings Trauma-related external reminders (places, conversations, activities, objects) Criterion D: Cognitions and mood (two required) Criterion E: Arousal and reactivity Inability to recall key features of the traumatic event (from dissociative amnesia, not from head injury, alcohol, or drugs) Persistent distorted, exaggerated negative beliefs or expectations about oneself, others, or the world ("I am bad," "The world is completely dangerous," "I've lost my soul forever," or "My nervous system is permanently ruined.")
-Persistent distorted blame of self or others for the cause or consequences of traumatic event Persistent negative trauma-related emotions such as fear, horror, anger, guilt, or shame Loss of interest in (pre-traumatic) significant activities Alienated from others Constricted affect, inability to experience positive emotions Irritable or aggressive behavior (two required) Irritable or aggressive behavior Self-destructive or reckless behavior Hypervigilance Exaggerated startle response Problems in concentration Sleep disturbance Criterion F: Duration Persistence of Criteria B, C, D, and E symptoms longer than one month Criterion G: Functional significance Significant symptom-related distress or functional impairment (e.g., social, occupational) Criterion H: Exclusion Disturbance not due to medication, substance use, or other illness Specify if: With dissociative symptoms The person experiences high levels of either of the following in reaction to traumarelated stimuli: Depersonalization: The experience of being an outside observer of or detached from oneself (e.g., feeling as if "this is not happening to me" or one were in a dream) Derealization: The experience of unreality, distance, or distortion (e.g., "things are not real") Specify if: With delayed expression Full diagnosis not met until six or more months post-trauma, though onset of some symptoms may occur immediately Source: [1] Table 3
+DSM-5-TR DIAGNOSTIC CRITERIA FOR PTSD IN ADULTS AND CHILDREN OLDER THAN 6 YEARS OF AGE Criterion Symptom or Description Criterion A: Stressor (both required) Event involving actual or threatened death, serious injury, or sexual violence Exposed to event: Directly; witnessed in person; indirectly by learning close loved one or family member exposed to trauma; repeated or extreme indirect exposure to disturbing details of trauma event, often through work Criterion B: Intrusion symptoms (one required) Recurrent, involuntary, and intrusive memories Traumatic nightmares Dissociative reactions (flashbacks) that may occur on a continuum from brief episodes to complete loss of consciousness Intense or prolonged distress after exposure to traumatic reminders Marked physiologic reactivity after exposure to trauma-related stimuli Criterion C: Avoidance (one required) Trauma-related thoughts or feelings Trauma-related external reminders (places, conversations, activities, objects) Criterion D: Cognitions and mood (two required) Criterion E: Arousal and reactivity Inability to recall key features of the traumatic event (from dissociative amnesia, not from head injury, alcohol, or drugs) Persistent distorted, exaggerated negative beliefs or expectations about oneself, others, or the world ("I am bad," "The world is completely dangerous," "I've lost my soul forever," or "My nervous system is permanently ruined.")
+Persistent distorted blame of self or others for the cause or consequences of traumatic event Persistent negative trauma-related emotions such as fear, horror, anger, guilt, or shame Loss of interest in (pre-traumatic) significant activities Alienated from others Constricted affect, inability to experience positive emotions Irritable or aggressive behavior (two required) Self-destructive or reckless behavior Hypervigilance Exaggerated startle response Problems in concentration Sleep disturbance Criterion F: Duration Persistence of Criteria B, C, D, and E symptoms longer than one month Criterion G: Functional significance Significant symptom-related distress or functional impairment (e.g., social, occupational) Criterion H: Exclusion Disturbance not due to medication, substance use, or other illness Specify if: With dissociative symptoms The person experiences high levels of either of the following in reaction to traumarelated stimuli: 1.
+Depersonalization: The experience of being an outside observer of or detached from oneself (e.g., feeling as if "this is not happening to me" or one were in a dream) 2.
+Derealization: The experience of unreality, distance, or distortion (e.g., "things are not real") Specify if: With delayed expression Full diagnosis not met until six or more months post-trauma, though onset of some symptoms may occur immediately Source: [1] Table 3 functional status, medical history, past treatment history, and relevant family history.
+A structured diagnostic interview may be considered.

-For patients with suspected PTSD, the Veterans Health Administration and the U.S. Department of Defense recommend an appropriate diagnostic evaluation that includes determination of Diagnostic and Statistical Manual of Mental Disorders
+For patients with suspected PTSD, the Veterans Health Administration and the U.S. Department of Defense recommend an appropriate diagnostic evaluation that includes determination of DSM criteria, acute risk of harm to self or others,